Stages of Startup Funding

 Once the company begins to conduct its business activities, it can seek seed funding to further continue experimenting with its products and slowly grow its team.
 Commonly, seed stage investors would like to see a minimum of three-to-six-months traction to see the product/market fit.

 The funding amount ranges from USD200,000 to USD2 million, also depending on circumstance.
 We have also seen larger rounds.
 Valuations also range, typically from USD1,500,000 to USD5,000,000.

-Investors may include angels, VCs, accelerators and incubators.
+Investors may include angels, VCs, accelerators, and incubators.

-At this point, the company is expected to proof its product/market fit and can focus on revenue growth.
+At this point, the company is expected to prove its product/market fit and can focus on revenue growth.
 Commonly, there is a main funnel of revenue at this stage, and the company requires further funding to roll out new improvements in the product or even other means of revenue.

 A wider range of funding exists, but typically up to USD10 million with a valuation of up to USD20 million.

 Investors typically consist of VC firms with less angel participation.

 This is when a company is ready to scale.
 It has figured out the keys to revenue generation and trying to further amp up the game.
 The investment is commonly used to make expansive hires, explore different market segments, and try out different revenue schemes.

 The funding ranges further but is commonly around USD30 million or less with valuations up to USD60 million.